tanmayeepatra/homepage/index.md

 ## About Me

-I am a Ph.D. student in the Department of Physics and Astronomy at National Institute of Technology, Rourkela...fghfhgg
+I am a Ph.D. student in the Department of Physics and Astronomy at National Institute of Technology, Rourkela...

 ## Education